abdulhamidalthaljy/resume-generator-with-ai-full-system/resume-builder-angular/README.md

 ng serve
 ```

-4. Open your browser and navigate to `http://localhost:4200`
+4. Open your browser and navigate to `http://localhost:4201`

 ## Development

 - Run `ng serve` for a dev server
-- Run `ng build` to build the project
+- Run `ng build:prod` to build for production
 - Run `ng test` to execute unit tests
-- Run `ng e2e` to execute end-to-end tests

 ## Project Structure